-a) Minimum public curb inlet size shall be 10 feet.
+- a) Minimum public curb inlet size shall be 10 feet.
 Maximum length of inlet at any one curb location shall be 20 feet on each side of the street.
 Inlets will be placed only in straight sections of curb, and at least 10 feet from the curb return.
-Curb inlets are not allowed in intersection or curb returns.
+Curb inlets are not allowed in intersection or curb returns. - b) Recessed inlets will be required on arterial and non-residential collector streets. - c) The maximum inlet opening shall be six (6") inches.
+Openings larger than six inches shall require approval by the City Engineer or his designee and shall contain a bar, or other form of restraint. - d) Inlets shall be located in the following locations: - i.
+At low points, - ii.
+Upstream of pavement crown transitions at intersections (or identify flow patterns and depths to show these inlets are not needed). - iii.
+Where street flow spread limits or permissible intersection depths are exceeded. - e) Where possible, inlets at intersections shall be located on the street with the lesser classification, or on alleys. - f) A by-pass of no more than 5% of the inlet capacity will be allowed for the flood mitigation storm event. - g) Water flowing in gutters of arterials should be picked up prior to super-elevated sections to prevent water flowing across the street for the flood mitigation storm event. - h) In super-elevated sections of divided arterials, inlets placed against the center medians shall have no gutter depressions.
+Interior gutter flow (flow along the median) shall be intercepted at the point of superelevation transition to prevent street cross flow. - i) At bridges with curbed approaches, water should be intercepted before flowing onto the bridge to prevent icing during cold weather. - j) Recessed inlets shall not decrease the width of the sidewalk or interfere with utilities.

-- b) Recessed inlets will be required on arterial and non-residential collector streets. - c) The maximum inlet opening shall be six (6") inches.
-Openings larger than six inches shall require approval by the City Engineer or his designee and shall contain a bar, or other form of restraint. - d) Inlets shall be located upstream of pavement crown transitions, at low points, or where street capacities are exceeded. - e) Where possible, inlets at intersections shall be located on the street with the lesser classification, or on alleys. - f) A by-pass of no more than 5% of the inlet capacity will be allowed for the flood mitigation storm event. - g) The use of grate inlets is not allowed without prior consent from the City Engineer or his designee.
-If used, the inlet opening shall be designed twice as large as the theoretical required area to compensate for clogging. - h) Water flowing in gutters of arterials should be picked up prior to super-elevated sections to prevent water flowing across the street for the flood mitigation storm event. - i) In super-elevated sections of divided arterials, inlets placed against the center medians shall have no gutter depressions.
-Interior gutter flow (flow along the median) shall be intercepted at the point of superelevation transition to prevent street cross flow. - j) At bridges with curbed approaches, water should be intercepted before flowing onto the bridge to prevent icing during cold weather. - k) Recessed inlets shall not decrease the width of the sidewalk or interfere with utilities. - I) Design and location of inlets shall take into consideration pedestrian and bicycle traffic. - m) The use of slotted drains is discouraged except in instances where there is no alternative, and requires approval by the City Engineer or his designee.
-If used, the manufacturer's design guidelines should be followed. - n) Depressed inlets are recommended on continuous grades that exceed one percent, although the use in traffic lanes should be avoided whenever possible. - o) Positive Overflow.
+- k) Design and location of inlets shall take into consideration pedestrian and bicycle traffic. - I) The use of slotted drains is discouraged except in instances where there is no alternative, and requires approval by the City Engineer or his designee.
+If used, the manufacturer's design guidelines should be followed. - m) Depressed inlets are recommended on continuous grades that exceed one percent; although the use in traffic lanes should be avoided whenever possible. - n) Positive Overflow.
 Positive overflow will be required for all sag or low point inlets.
 The excess flow will be required to be conveyed overland along a paved course.
-Normally, this would mean along a street or alley, but can require the construction of concrete flume within a drainage easement on private property.
+This could mean along a street or alley, but could require the construction of a concrete flume within a drainage easement on private property.
+The flume should be sized to convey a 2-year storm, and the easement should contain the 25-year storm.
 Reasonable judgment should be used to limit the easements on private property to a minimum.
 In specific cases where the chances of substantial flood damages could occur, the City may require special investigations and designs.
 The overflow elevation shall not be higher than two-inches (2") above the top of the curb at the low point.
 Artificial sags created by "seesaw" of street or alley grades will not be permitted.